Hippius S3 API - User Guide

 // Upload file to public bucket

-const objectName = "public-file.txt";
+const objectName = "documents/public-file.txt";

-await minioClient.putObject(publicBucketName, objectName, fileContent, {
+await minioClient.putObject(bucketName, objectName, fileContent, {

 });